agrawal-2005/IIITA_LAB/README.md

 ## ✨ Contributing
 Contributions are welcome!
 To contribute:
-1. Fork the repo
+1. Fork the repository
 2. Create a new branch (`git checkout -b feature-branch`)
 3. Commit changes (`git commit -m "Add feature"`)
-4. Push to branch (`git push origin feature-branch`)
+4. Push to the branch (`git push origin feature-branch`)
 5. Open a pull request

 ## 📜 License